 Q. What tool(s) do you use and/or recommend?

 A. I've only used two wrap tools.
-I started out with the Radio Shack tool which looks like a jeweler's screwdriver and is
+I started out with the Radio Shack tool which looks like a jeweler's screwdriver

-apparently the same one that Jameco's part number
+and is apparently the same one that Jameco's part number

 2150361 shown here

 but I didn't have a very good success rate.
 Then a friend recommended the OK Industries WSU 30-M. (Although it says "WSU 30-M" on the tool itself, you might need to type "WSU-30M" into a distributor's search bar.
 I don't know why the discrepancy.)
 He was quite a WW veteran, and that was his favorite.
 It has a blue-anodized hex handle with a 1.25" shaft on one end with the wrapper, and a 3/4" shaft on the other end with the unwrapper.
 He was trying out an electric WW tool at the time, but was not happy with the results.
 I do still use the stripper that came with the Radio Shack tool, even though there's one built into the WSU 30-M. The shorter one that came inside the handle of the Radio Shack tool has the stripper part right at the end, so I can wrap the first end of the wire, bring the wire over to its destination and see exactly where to cut and strip, and do so even if it's really short and there's not room to use the WSU 30-M's stripper.
-The WSU 30-M (or WSU-30M) is the small blue one on the right end in this picture:
+The WSU 30-M (or WSU-30M) is the small blue one near the top in this picture:

 Here are the two together, showing the separate stripper that comes stowed in the handle of the first tool: